Postgresql Loading data

 SET remarkable_bool =

-CASE remarkable
+CASE

-WHEN 'OUI' THEN TRUE
+WHEN remarkable = 'OUI' THEN TRUE

-WHEN 'NON' THEN FALSE
+WHEN remarkable = 'NON' THEN FALSE

 END;

-geo_point_2d is a string
+geo_point_2d is a also a string

 geo_point_2d holds the latitude and longitude of the trees.
 We could transform geo_point_2d as an array of floats.
 However there are specific data types for geo localization.